Rail Ka Dibba: Reception

-Rail Ka Dibba received mixed reviews from the critics.
-A review by the Thought journal was not impressed with the way Madhubala was presented onscreen, but found Shammi Kapoor to be a "promising actor".
-The reviewer concluded, "All in all there is comedy and fun in abundance.
-The picture is a must watch."
+A review by the journal Thought was not impressed with the way Madhubala was presented onscreen, but found Shammi Kapoor to be a "promising actor".
+The reviewer praised the "comedy and fun", crediting it to Om Prakash's character.
+On the contrary, Ranjit Singh of The Sunday Standard found the plot to be overused, and called it "an average sort of a picture".